Bunlong/psc/README.md

-# PSC
+## Usage

 ```
   psc [options] <file>

     Options:

       -h, --help                 output usage information
       -u, --username <username>  the user to authenticate as
       -p, --password <password>  the user's password
       -b, --browser              open the snippet in the system browser
 ```

 ## Installation